-We need to supply this to the airline at least 1 week prior to departure - although the sooner the better!
-We do this through our in house reservation system.
-All you need to do is supply us with the correct details and the first opportunity.
+We need to supply this to the airline at least one week prior to departure – although the sooner the better!
+We do this through our in-house reservation system.
+All you need to do is supply us with the correct details at the first opportunity.

-You can advise your Flight Centre Consultant the required details via:
+You can advise your Flight Centre consultant of the required details via:

-- In person at the Flight Centre you booked through
+- In person at the Flight Centre store you booked at

 Where do I go if I require further information?